VANatHeritage/ConSiteTools/README.md

   - New 'Vital' tier added, and tier names and assignment methods updated.
 Portfolio remains unchanged.
   - numerous field name changes, new fields added
   - overhaul of internal functions to speed processing
-  - tools now add suffix to default output file names based on the site type (e.g. '_tcs')
+  - tools now auto-populate output locations and a default output file name suffix, which is based on the site type (e.g. '_tcs')

 #### Version 2.1